Tracer particle in a confined correlated medium: an adiabatic elimination method: Preliminaries

 In contrast to the Helfrich model, in the GS model the constant $c_2$ can take both positive or negative values: this can be used to describe the enhancement/reduction of the surface tension by the surfactant.

-While the class of Hamiltonians in the form of \cref{eq_Hamilt} is broad, the requirement introduced in \cref{sec:mode_expansion} that the dynamical operator $\Lambda(\rv)$ must commute with the field operator $\Delta(\rv)$ is quite stringent, albeit unfortunately necessary in order to obtain closed-form results for the effective Fokker-Planck equation (as we will discuss later).
-This excludes, in particular, dynamics ruled by the Oseen hydrodynamic tensor \cite{seifert1997configurations, Naji_2007} to be used in conjunction with the Helfrich Hamiltonian.
-The Oseen tensor can be expressed in Fourier space as $\Lambda(\qv) = 1/(4\eta q)$, where $\eta$ is the viscosity of the fluid surrounding the membrane \cite{camley_fluctuating_2014}, and one can easily verify that $[\Lambda(\rv),\Delta(\rv)]=0$ in the bulk, but not in a confined geometry such as the one considered in this work.
+While the class of Hamiltonians in the form of \cref{eq_Hamilt} is broad, finding a simultaneous eigenbasis for the operators $\Lambda(\rv)$ and $\Delta(\rv)$ is not always straightforward (albeit unfortunately necessary in order to obtain closed-form results for the effective Fokker-Planck equation, as we will discuss later).
+For instance, the Helfrich Hamiltonian is often used in conjunction with a dynamics ruled by the Oseen hydrodynamic tensor \cite{seifert1997configurations, Naji_2007,camley_fluctuating_2014}.
+In $d=2$ and in Fourier space, the Oseen tensor takes the approximate form $\Lambda(\qv) = 1/(4\eta |\qv|)$, where $\eta$ is the viscosity of the fluid surrounding the membrane \cite{Brown_2004, demery_diffusion_2013}.
+While in the bulk one can use plane waves $\exp(i \qv\cdot \rv)$ to diagonalize $\Lambda(\rv)$ and $\Delta(\rv)$ simultaneously, in a confined geometry such as the one considered in this work, the Fourier series coefficients of $\Lambda(\qv) = 1/(4\eta |\qv|)$ assume a cumbersome form which makes the calculation less practical.
+We will thus reserve the analysis of models involving the Oseen tensor for a future study.

 Finally, a tracer particle can be coupled to the order parameter by means of the linear and/or quadratic terms contained in $\cor{H}_R$ in \cref{eq_Hamilt}.
-Typical choices for the operators $\cor{K}_1$ and $\cor{K}_2$ are the identity, or else powers of $\nabla_\Rv$; we will sometimes denote the former case as \textit{simple} linear or quadratic couplings, \ie,
+Typical choices for the operators $\cor{K}_1$ and $\cor{K}_2$ are the identity $\mathbb{1}$, or else powers of $\nabla_\Rv$; we will sometimes denote the former case as \textit{simple} linear or quadratic couplings, \ie,

 In the linear coupling case (\eg, $h\phi(\Rv)$ or $h \nabla_\Rv \phi(\Rv)$) and for $h>0$, configurations are favored in which the OP field (or its derivative) are enhanced in the vicinity of the tracer particle.
 In the quadratic coupling case (\eg, $c\phi^2(\Rv)$ or $c [\nabla_\Rv \phi(\Rv)]^2$), on the contrary, the value of the OP field (or its derivative, respectively) are suppressed in the vicinity of the tracer particle; in the formal limit where $c\to \infty$, the coupling induces a point-like Dirichlet (or Neumann) boundary condition on $\phi$ in correspondence of the tracer's position $\Rv$ \cite{demery_thermal_2011}.